 This is what I'm going to be covering in this.
 The idea is by the end of it, you'll want to take any existing/new project and just add a few seeds.
 Plus I have some cool tricks to get a lot of value from your seed data.

 Could be a user, could be Tax Rates or chucks of fixed data.
-The idea is that is development we have a good representation of production so we can build a good UX.
-And in production we have any data that is good to be available.
+The idea is that is development, or a preview environment we have a good representation of production so we can build a better product.
+And in production, environments we use them to make sure we have data we expect to be there (e.g. Tax Rates) & it's the same across all environments.

-Rails has some built in commands to make this easier for us, and also their is the awesome bin/setup fil.e
+Rails has some built in commands to make this easier for us, and also their is the awesome bin/setup file.
+Recently I've been getting into the mindset that every time a developer changes branches, they should feel confident in the `bin/setup` file to rebuild a fresh environment.
+I think that's something awesome to aim for.

 They also live here: